kevinolega/callcentertrainingtips/_posts/2019-07-13-advance-solutions.md

 In the second movie, Iron Man can beat super robots.

-In Avengers, he fought the god of thunder himself and won against super strong aliens with advanced weapons.
+In Avengers, he fought the god of thunder himself and won against super-strong aliens with advanced weapons.

 In the second Avengers, he beat Ultron.